10 Best Steakhouses In Singapore – From CUT, Wolfgang’s Steakhouse, Opus To Ruth’s Chris For The Best Steaks

 One Of The Best Dry Aged Beef, With Wine Promotions

 Located inside the Hilton Singapore, Opus Bar & Grill is one of my personal favorites on this list.

 It is one of the best steak restaurants in Singapore, paying special attention to the sourcing, storage and cooking of their meats.

 These are bespoke Himalayan salt tile ageing cabinets which are not even commonly found in Singapore.
 The signature prime meat cut, OP rib served there are dry-aged between 14 to 36 days.

 You can order the Signature 800g Ranger Valley Angus OP rib dry-aged, marble score 4 ($120 for 2 persons), 220g U.S Greater Omaha 100 days corn-fed prime grade cuts or 220g Kobe Cuisine Australian Wagyu Rib-eye, marble score 6 ($92).

 What I liked about the Porterhouse ($138++ serves 2) is you can experience two steaks in one.
 Because it is a T-bone, part of it would consist of “strip” with good marbling with slightly beefier flavour.
 This will be the portion which will be moderately tender, with a bit of chew.

 This is the steak restaurant I possibly recommended most to personal friends, also because there are wine promotions on certain day.
 Free flow wine for 2 hours, anyone?

-Opus Bar & Grill X DanielFoodDiary October 2018 Promo
+Opus Bar & Grill X DanielFoodDiary October/November 2018 Promo

 The first 50 reservations to quote “DFDOPUS50” and order the NEW Opus Premium Butcher’s Cuts, will get 1 complimentary plate of Kelong Local Green Mussels (priced at $12++).